 You’ll also have to remove any geo-referencing, such as OS National Grid or latitude and longitude co-ordinates.

 Publishing OS data under Open Government Licence (OGL) terms

 You can publish derived data, or OS OpenData under Open Government Licence.
 For OS data or derived data not available under OGL, you must use an End User Licence, or an INSPIRE End User Licence where you’re acting under the INSPIRE Regulations 2009.

 You’ll need to monitor what an end user does with the OS data to make sure it’s being used for the relevant purpose.

 Web mapping services

-If you want to publish licensed data using geo-referencing or that can be used in geographical information systems (GIS), you must keep our data secure.
+If you want to publish OS data using geo-referencing or that can be used in geographical information systems (GIS), you must keep our data secure and use an End User Licence.
 This could include having usernames and passwords for any users.
 Or giving permission to certain IP addresses or restricting access using accepted standards of access control.

-Where you use licensed data, the ads must be:
+Where you use OS data, the ads must be: